-In order to make it easier for them, when they walk and sleep outside the house, they would like one bottle.
-In which one side being shampoo and the other a hair conditioner.
+In order to make it easier for them when they sleep away from home, they would like to have one bottle, which contains one side of shampoo and the other side of conditioner.

-After looking for such a product and not finding it, they decided to develop one on their own.
-Like the one in the picture.
+After looking for such a product and being unable to find one, they decided to develop one on their own, like the one in the picture.